-One hotel within the battlefield proper is The Doubleday Inn( 717/334-9119) located at 104 Doubleday Avenue (Oak Ridge) in Gettysburg Battlefield, PA 17325.
-This inn only accepts children over age 12.
+One hotel within the battlefield proper is The Doubleday Inn, located at 104 Doubleday Avenue (Oak Ridge) in Gettysburg Battlefield, PA 17325.
+This inn only accepts children over age 13.
 There are also other ones nearby that offer re-enactors telling ghost stories, and history demonstrations with muskets, cannon and cavalry.

-Two popular choices are the Baladerry Inn (717/337-1342) or the Battlefield Bed and Breakfast Inn (717/334-8804), where the staff is always in period costume and Friday nights are for ghost stories.
-For the summer, camping options include The Drummer Boy Camping Resort (800/293-2808) which we saw advertised, and which looked nice.
+Two popular choices are the red brick, former farmhouse now the Baladerry Inn and the white clapboard, Civil War-era Battlefield Bed and Breakfast Inn, where Friday nights are for ghost stories.
+For the summer, camping options include The Drummer Boy Camping Resort which we saw advertised, and which looked nice.

-The Wyndham Gettsyburg Hotel (717/339-0020) is a 248-room, full-service hotel has two restaurants, a health club and an indoor pool and is located in historic Gettsyburg.
+The Wyndham Gettsyburg Hotel is a 248-room, full-service hotel that has two restaurants, a health club and an indoor pool.
+It’s located in historic Gettsyburg.